-Revised 3/14/24
+Revised: 3/14/24

 SHADOW VALLEY LADIES GOLF ASSOCIATION RULES

 Twilight League Rules

 Eligibility.
 All participants in the Ladies Twilight League (“League”) must be members in good standing (“Members”) of the Shadow Valley Ladies Golf Association (“Association”) and have a current IGA GHIN handicap.
 All League participants must pay such required League dues, green fees, and prize fund fees as the Association’s Board of Directors (the “Board”) shall determine.